Battle: Los Angeles (soundtrack)

-Battle: Los Angeles – Original Motion Picture Soundtrack is the soundtrack to the 2011 film of the same name directed by Jonathan Liebesman.
-It was released on March 8, 2011.
+Battle: Los Angeles (Original Motion Picture Soundtrack) is the soundtrack to the 2011 film of the same name directed by Jonathan Liebesman.
+The film score is composed and conducted by Brian Tyler and performed by the Hollywood Studio Symphony.
+The album was released on March 8, 2011 by Varèse Sarabande featuring 22 tracks from the score.

 Track listing

-Composed and Conducted by Brian Tyler.
-Performed by The Hollywood Studio Symphony.
+Composed and conducted by Brian Tyler.
+Performed by the Hollywood Studio Symphony.
 Brian Tyler performed on guitars, percussion, bass, piano and electric cello.